 MOD IAP/11A14A4/3#49801

-5.552A The allocation to the fixed service in the bands 47.2-47.5 GHz and 47.9-48.2 GHz is designated for use by high altitude platform stations.
-The use of the bands 47.2-47.5 GHz and 47.9-48.2 GHz is subject to the provisions of Resolution 122 (Rev.WRC-07).
-(WRC-07)
+5.552A The allocation to the fixed service in the bands 47.2-47.5 GHz and 47.9-48.2 GHz is identified for use by high altitude platform stations (HAPS).
+This identification does not preclude the use of this frequency band by any application of the services to which it is allocated on a co-primary basis and does not establish priority in the Radio Regulations.
+Such use of the fixed-service allocation in bands 47.2-47.5 GHz and 47.9-48.2 GHz by HAPS shall be in accordance with the provisions of Resolution 122 (Rev.WRC-19).
+(WRC-19)

 Reasons: This footnote aims to facilitate the use of HAPS identification on a global level and protect incumbent services with an associated new Resolution 122 (Rev.WRC-19).